frederic-perez/AmE-dictionary/data/dictionary.md

 __keep (someone) in the loop__ _idiom_ To keep someone informed about and/or involved in something, such as a plan or project, especially that which involves or pertains to a specific group.
 __keep (something) straight (in one’s mind/head)__ _idiom_ To be able to understand something clearly and comprehensively; to keep the details of something clear in one’s mind.
 __keep (up) (one’s) end of the bargain__ _idiom_ To do as was promised in an agreement or bargain; to carry through with what one agreed to do.
 Also worded as “keep one’s end of the bargain up.”
+__keep a cool head__ _idiom_ To maintain a calm demeanor and think clearly in a difficult, stressful, or troubling situation.
 __keep a sharp lookout (for something or someone)__ _idiom_ To remain vigilant or carefully watchful (for something or someone).
 __keep above water__ _idiom_ :two::hammer: _This is keeping myself above water._
 __keep an eye peeled (for something or someone)__ _idiom_ To remain vigilant or carefully watchful (for something or someone).